lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ```
  <img src="/files/titanic_project/default_clf_feature_importances.png" width="auto" height="450">

-We can see the feature selection at play with the random forest clearly prioritising features over others.
+We can see the feature selection at play with the random forest clearly prioritising some features over others.
 As expected, some of the most important features were those we investigated at the start.
 Age, Fare, Title_Mr and Sex are the most important.
-Most of the decks are unimportant but Deck_U is more important than the rest which partially supports our theory that a missing deck may have been been caused by the death of a passenger.
+Most of the Decks are unimportant but Deck_U is more important than the rest which partially supports our theory that a missing deck may have been been caused by the death of a passenger.

 **How is feature importance calculated?** Whenever a decision is made by the tree, we work out how well the decision splits the data into survived and died.
 This is done using the Gini index which measures this impurity (splitting up efficacy) based on the probabilities of the outcomes from a split.
 For example a perfect decision will split the data into survived and died perfectly, however the worst decision will split the data into a perfect mix (50/50).
-The feature_importances measures how much each attribute contributes to decreasing the impurity.
+The feature_importances measures how much, on average, each attribute contributes to decreasing the impurity - this is why it is called MDI (Mean Decrease in Impurity)

 **Note:** I have since learnt that Sklearn's `feature_importances_` is biased towards features with high cardinality (number of possible values) such as the Age column.
 This is because the more splitting points we have, the higher the probability that a split could reduce the impurity.
 A more effective measure of feature importance is permutation importance which iteratively scrambles one of the features and measures the corresponding decrease in accuracy.
 However, this is more computationally expensive since each feature needs to be scrambled and the model needs to be scored several times.
+In future work we could implement this instead.

 We will go into scoring the test set later but for now let's see how this model performs with the test set.
 For reference:
 - Submitting all dead gives a score of 0.622
 - Submitting based on gender (predicting male = dead, female = surived) gives an accuracy score of 0.766

 Originally I tested this classifier without the newly engineered columns and imputing the age with the median age.
 This gave a score of 0.768, only a slight improvement!
 A lot of work for 0.02 increase in accuracy score.
 Scoring with the newly engineered columns gives 0.746, a disappointing and confusing score considering we can do better with just the gender submission.
-This might be down to overfitting, let's perform some cross validation and hyperparameter tuning to find out if we can improve these scores.
+This might be down to overfitting, or even a bug.
+Let's perform some cross validation and hyperparameter tuning to find out if we can improve these scores.
 We still do not have a lot of features (at least compared to the dataset) and we know that random forests are quite good at performing feature selection.

 ### 4. Cross Validation and Hyperparameter tuning